 - The suggested mechanism of action is that imatinib mesylate interferes in the production of melanin.

 - Mastocytosis is an uncommon disorder defined by increased and abnormal mast cells in one or more tissues.

 - Cutaneous mastocytosis is limited to the skin, with varying degrees of rash, pruritus (itch), and disfigurement.

-- Mastocytosis has been associated with somatic mutations in the gene encoding the tyrosine kinase KIT, leading to identification of KIT as a therapeutic target.
+- Mastocytosis has been associated with somatic mutations in the gene encoding the tyrosine kinase KIT, leading to the identification of KIT as a therapeutic target.

-- The KIT inhibitor imatinib mesylate is approved for aggressive systemic mastocytosis without the D816V c-Kit mutation or with c-Kit mutational status unknown.
+- The KIT inhibitor imatinib mesylate is approved for aggressive systemic mastocytosis without the D816V c-kit mutation or with c-kit mutational status unknown.

-- A recent case report describes the successful treatment of a female patient with disabling pruritus due to cutaneous mastocytosis, with no evidence of systemic mastocytosis, with imatinib mesylate 400 mg daily, achieving symptomatic improvement at 2 weeks and durable response at 23 months.
+- A recent case report describes the successful treatment of a female patient with disabling pruritus due to cutaneous mastocytosis, with no evidence of systemic mastocytosis, with imatinib mesylate 400 mg daily, achieving symptomatic improvement at two weeks and durable response at 23 months.

 - Advanced malignant melanoma